ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 .. warning::

    MIO gimbals are unable to communication with ArduPilot.
 We hope for a fix with Gremsy software version 7.7.3.

    T3V3 gimbals must be running 7.7.3-Preview (or higher).

+   PixyU gimbals must be running 7.7.1 or 7.7.2.
+7.7.3 does not work correctly.
+We hope for a fix with Gremsy version 7.7.4 (or higher).

+   PixyWE gimbals are not supported.

 Where to Buy
 ============